Kernel-Based Identification with Frequency Domain Side-Information: The Estimation Problem: Existence and Uniqueness of the Solution

 and

-respectively for $\Tbb=\Zbb_+$ and $\Tbb=\Rbb_+$.
-Note that since each element of $\Gscr$ belongs to $\Lscrone$ the summation in \eqref{eqn:set_G_Z} and the integration in \eqref{eqn:set_G_R} are well-defined.
-Accordingly, in order to address Problem \ref{prob:Hinft_le_1}, we solve the following optimization problem
+respectively for $\Tbb=\Zbb_+$ and $\Tbb=\Zbb_+$.
+Note that since each element of $\Gscr$ belongs to $\Lscr_1$ the summation in \eqref{eqn:set_G_Z} and the integration in \eqref{eqn:set_G_R} are well-defined.
+Accordingly, in order to address Problem \ref{prob:Hinft_le_1}, it is enough to solve the following optimization problem

 where $\Rcal:\Fscr\to\Rbb_+$ is a suitable regularization function and $\lambda>0$ is the regularization weight.
-Due to the definition of $\Gscr$, the optimization problem \eqref{eqn:opt_F_0} is an infinite-dimensional program with an uncountably infinite number of inequality constraints, which is not tractable in the current form.
-Accordingly, we need to address the following questions: \begin{enumerate} \item \emph{What is a suitable candidate for hypothesis set $\Fscr$?} \item \emph{Does optimization problem \eqref{eqn:opt_F_0} admit a solution?
-Is this solution unique?} \item \emph{How can we obtain the solution of \eqref{eqn:opt_F_0} or a tight approximation for it?} \end{enumerate} The first two questions are addressed throughout the remainder of this section.
-The last question is postponed to Section \ref{sec:Tractable}.
+Due to the definition of set $\Gscr$ in \eqref{eqn:set_G_Z} and \eqref{eqn:set_G_R}, the constraint in \eqref{eqn:opt_F_0} is essentially equivalent to uncountably infinite number of inequalities.
+Consequently, the optimization problem \eqref{eqn:opt_F_0} is an infinite-dimensional program with uncountably infinite number of constraints which is not tractable at the current form.
+Therefore, we should address the following questions: \begin{enumerate} \item {\it What is a suitable candidate for hypothesis set $\Fscr$?} \item {\it Does optimization problem \eqref{eqn:opt_F_0} admit an optimal solution?
+Is this solution unique?} \item {\it How can we obtain the solution of \eqref{eqn:opt_F_0} or a tight approximation for it?} \end{enumerate} In the remainder of this section, we address these questions except the last one which is postponed to Section \ref{sec:Tractable}.